Conditions & Treatments

 To view a Trigger Finger Release Procedure, please Cick Here

 This condition is characterised by a thick ‘cord’ slowly forming in the palm and pulling the fingers down very slowly over several years.
 It is partly genetic, being more common in northern Europeans.
 Repeated minor trauma or surgery may also precipitate it.
-There is no urgency to treat, and it is rarely painful.
+There is no urgency to treat and it is rarely painful.
 Nuisance symptoms such as difficulty getting gloves on, washing, shaking hands or playing musical instruments are the usual reasons for presentation.
-Happily, surgery is no longer the only treatment.
-Injections of collagenase are very effective in many cases.
-This is done as a two stage procedure with an injection of collagenase, followed by a ‘passive rupture’ under local anaesthetic 24-48 hours later.

-Below is a copy of the patient advice leaflet from the manufacturers of collagenase (Xiapex).
+But recovery is simpler and quicker.
 Mr Phillips usually refers patients to a Hand Therapist after the procedure for a splint.
 This will need to be worn until the finger is happily staying as straight as possible.
 The tendency for it to pull back is variable.
 While the splint is on you cannot drive.
 The splint is moulded to fit but can be easily removed and should be removed frequently for skin care and exercise.
 If there is a skin tear, dressings may be required for a week or so.

 To view a Typical Dupuytrens Contracture Treatment Procedure, please Cick Here